Likely Nomura exit from lender may spur Japan regional bank shake-up

 Japan has more than 100 regional banks, accounting for around 40 percent of the country’s $4.6 trillion in outstanding loans.
 But overall loan demand has shrunk 10 percent over the last 20 years, prompting regulators to call for convincing growth strategies and increasing pressure on the banks to consider acquisitions.

-Any unloading of Nomura’s 38 percent stake - one that translates to effective control - is likely to go to another regional bank in a neighboring market, rocking the boat in highly competitive regions just north of Tokyo and spurring other lenders to also bulk up, industry experts say.
+Any unloading of Nomura’s 38 percent stake - one that translates to effective control - is likely to go to a rival in a neighbouring market, rocking the boat in highly competitive regions just north of Tokyo and spurring other lenders to also bulk up, industry experts say.

 “Ashikaga’s listing is not the end of the story.
 Our attention is on whom Nomura will sell its stake to,” said a senior executive at a rival regional bank.